oneforawe/config-repo/config/win/README.md

 * [WSL docs](https://docs.microsoft.com/en-us/windows/wsl/)
   See the installation instructions, the highlighted best practices, and if needed (and it was needed for me), the manual installation instructions.
-* Without Microsoft Store access, I followed instructions for a [manual install](https://learn.microsoft.com/en-us/windows/wsl/install-manual).
+* Due to lack of Microsoft Store access, I followed instructions for a [manual install](https://learn.microsoft.com/en-us/windows/wsl/install-manual).
-* It seemed that opening PowerShell as admin was not enough; I had to log in to my local admin (`_admin`) account itself and then open PowerShell in that environment to do the installation.
-I also set the Developer Mode on (Windows Settings > Update & Security > For developers > Developer Mode > On) so that I could "Install apps from any source, including loose files", but I'm not sure if that was necessary.
+* It seemed that opening PowerShell as admin was not enough; I had to log in to my local admin (`_admin`) account itself and then open PowerShell in that environment to do the installation (of WSL but *not* Ubuntu).
+I also set the Developer Mode on
+  (Windows Settings > Update & Security > For developers > Developer Mode > On)
+  so that I could "Install apps from any source, including loose files", but I'm not sure if that was necessary.
-* I had to manually enable WSL, enable the virtual machine feature, restart the machine, run the Linux kernel update package (`wsl_update_x64.msi`), set WSL 2 as my default version, download an Ubuntu distribution Appx/AppxBundle package, add it with the Add-AppxPackage utility, and at that point I could start Ubuntu with an `Ubuntu` app from the Start menu or search feature and create my user account.
-(The instructions said I should be able to double-click on the appx file to start running the distribution, but that didn't work for me and caused me much lost time in troubleshooting.)
+* As admin, I had to manually enable WSL, enable the virtual machine feature, restart the machine, run the Linux kernel update package (`wsl_update_x64.msi`), and set WSL 2 as my default version.
+* As a normal user back in my normal account environment, I had to download an Ubuntu distribution Appx/AppxBundle package, add it with the Add-AppxPackage utility, and at that point I could start Ubuntu with an `Ubuntu` app from the Start menu or search feature and create my user account.
+(The instructions said I should be able to double-click on the appx file to start running the distribution, but that didn't work for me and caused me much lost time in troubleshooting, at least when I was erroneously trying to install Ubuntu as admin, and that was more lost time.)

 ### WSL Interaction